LavonASC20/IVM/README.md

 # IVM
-Preliminary implementations for the Import Vector Machine, written entirely in Python and in one code file.
+Implementation and improvement methods for the Import Vector Machine (Zhu, Hastie 2001), interfaced entirely in Python and in one code file.

 UPDATES:
 IVM now interfaces using Class --> call functions as desired